 Work experience is extremely useful when applying for further education, apprenticeships or employment.

-We give our Year 10 and Year 12 students a one week block to attend a placement of their choice to gain the relevant experience for their future career choice.
+We give our Year 12 students a one week block to attend a placement of their choice to gain the relevant experience for their future career choice.

-This year our Year 12 students will attend their placement from Monday 2nd July and our Year 10 students will attend their placement from Monday 25th June to Friday 29th June.
+This year our Year 12 students will attend their placement from Monday 29th June - 3rd July 2020.

 Securing your work experience placement

 Work experience is a great opportunity to try out different jobs and different types of workplaces to get an idea of what you might like to do when you finish education.
 Most employers are eager to help young people get a foot on the ladder.

 Start by thinking about what your interests are and what you think you might be good at.
 For example, if you love sport, you might want to see what it’s like to work in a gym or with a sports physiotherapist.
 If you know you want to be helping people you might want to try out a caring profession like healthcare or working with the elderly.